 |

-Join a legacy of service, stewardship, and fun in Boulder, Colorado!
+Now hiring Summer Program Staff — join a legacy of service, stewardship, and fun in Boulder, Colorado!
 Since 1965, the City of Boulder Open Space and Mountain Parks (OSMP) Junior Ranger Program has been hiring passionate and motivated teens to work on a variety of natural resource projects.
 With the Junior Ranger Program, youth ages 14-17 work outside, earn a paycheck, develop critical work skills, explore nature together, work as part of a team, and give back to their community!
 Projects include trail maintenance and construction, forestry, vegetation and ecological restoration projects in and around Boulder, Colorado.
 Junior Ranger Program staff are experienced and passionate outdoor leaders with a commitment to youth development, service learning and conservation.
 Summer Crew Leads (13 openings) will supervise a trail crew of 10 youth while building functional teams, supporting stewardship, developing job skills, and integrating environmental education lessons.
 Applicants must have accomplished outdoor leadership skills and experience working with youth (a background in environmental or outdoor education is a plus), minimum age of 19 years, and a valid driver's license and good driving record.
-Compensation ranges from $16.65-$20.35/hour, including three weeks of paid training.
-These seasonal, non-residential positions run from May 13th–August 15th, 2024 (MO-FR, 7:30am–4pm), with an unpaid holiday break around the 4th of July.
-Join a team of individuals who come from a variety of backgrounds in leadership, education, and conservation!
+Compensation ranges from $17.78-$24.88/hour, including three weeks of paid training.
+These seasonal, non-residential positions run from May 12th–August 22nd, 2025 (MO-FR, 7:30am–4pm), with an unpaid holiday break around the 4th of July.
+Join a team of individuals that come from a variety of backgrounds in leadership, education, and conservation!

 |